dhermanns/rpi-nightscout/README.md

 ```
 nano docker-compose.yml
 ```
+Remember that you have to provide a secret key that has to have at least 12 characters!

 ## Fire-up the Nightscout Application
 After cloning you are ready to startup the Nightscout Application using docker compose